GNN-Enabled Robust Hybrid Beamforming with Score-Based CSI Generation and Denoising: Problem Definition

 \section{Problem Definition}

 In this section, we first present the mmWave communication system model, and formulate the sum-rate maximization problem.
-Then, we transfer the problem into an equivalent graph optimization problem.
-At last, we detail the imperfect CSI setting and the associated tasks.
+Then, we convert the problem into an equivalent graph optimization problem.
+Finally, we detail the imperfect CSI setting and the associated tasks.